FREE SHIPPING on U.S. orders over $60

-Still struggling to "Spring forward"?
-You're not alone, my friend!
-The good news is that March's blog post will give us both permission to give into the temptation to get some extra Z's!
-It turns out that beauty rest isn't just vital for your skin and overall well-being - it can also make a big difference in the quality of your curls.
-Today, we'll discuss why sleep is important, the best sleeping methods for curl health and some great workaround when you just quite catch enough shut eye.
+Finding it challenging to "Spring forward"?
+Don't worry, my friend, you're not alone!
+The great news is that our upcoming March blog post will give us both the green light to indulge in some extra Z's!
+It turns out that beauty rest isn't only crucial for your skin and overall well-being—it can also significantly impact the quality of your curls.
+In today's post, we'll explore why sleep is essential, discover the best sleeping methods to promote curl health, and provide some fantastic workarounds for those times when you didn't quite catch enough shut-eye.

 But, why tho?

-The Energy Conservation Theory suggests that we need sleep to conserve energy.
-Sleeping allows us to reduce our caloric needs by spending part of our time functioning at a lower metabolism.
+The Energy Conservation Theory suggests that sleep is necessary to conserve energy.
+By spending part of our time functioning at a lower metabolism during sleep, we can reduce our caloric needs.

-Finally, the Restoration Theory proposes that sleep is necessary to restore the body.
-The idea is that sleep allows cells to repair and regrow.
+The Restoration Theory proposes that sleep is vital for the body's restoration.
+According to this theory, sleep provides an opportunity for cells to repair and regrow, facilitating overall bodily restoration.
 This is supported by many important processes that happen during sleep, including:

 This is actually the theory that we're going to focus on today.